troelsy/Q3-BSP/README.md

     print texture[0]
 ```

-Please read the documention on how to use the get() method.
+Please, read the documention on how to use the get() method.

 #### Compatability
 The lightmap is generated from bitmaps into images using PyGame.
 If you don't like PyGame, you can